Abbastanza/MDS_NLP/README.md

 ## Usage

 Note: The models are too large and therefore not included in the Github repository.
-However, they are created and saved on the FH Technikum cloud and can be accessed via https://cloud.technikum-wien.at/s/Zc2aE6pNqCWxJmi .
-Keep in mind that when you run the whole notebook NLP_3_Models_Results that this will take very long, since the models are trained there and saved.
+However, they are created and saved when the notebooks are executed.

 To use the classification model: